 This course will train students how to design and carry out research in the social sciences.
 Structuring research is about the planning of scientific inquiry, designing a strategy for finding out questions to your answers.
 Ultimately, scientific inquiry comes down to making observations, collecting data, analyzing them, and interpreting what you have observed and analyzed.
 However, before you start, you need to determine what you are going to observe and analyze and how.
 That's what research design is all about.
 Although this sounds rather simple and trivial, the craft of designing social research is quite complex.
 This course lays out various possibilities for social research and provides a general introduction to research design and elaborates on its specific aspects.
-Research proposals are prepared according to some established rules and should incorporate the major elements of research design, including a variety of methods.
+Research design, including a variety of methods.